 The node shall commence its reception of the beacon up to GTc – GT0 earlier than the nominal start of the beacon to account for pertinent clock drifts since it last synchronized with the hub.

-The node shall commence its reception in its next scheduled downlink or bilink allocation interval up to GTc – GT0 earlier than the nominal start of the interval to account for pertinent clock drifts since it last synchronized with the hub.
-The node may commence its reception up to GTc – GT0 earlier or later than the start of the interval in order to reduce its listening time for energy conservation, if the request and assignment of the interval accordingly accounted for a relative clock drift up to GTc – GT0.
+The node shall commence its reception in its next scheduled downlink or bilink allocation interval up to GTc – GT0 earlier or later than the nominal start of the interval to account for pertinent clock drifts since it last synchronized with the hub.

 The node shall commence its reception of its next poll or post up to GTc – GT0 earlier than the nominal start of the poll or post to account for pertinent clock drifts, where the node’s last synchronization interval is measured up to the nominal start of the poll or post.